sizeofvoid/libopeninput/doc/user/configuration.rst

 - how many tapping fingers are supported by this device
 - a toggle to enable/disable tapping
 - a toggle to enable/disable tap-and-drag, see :ref:`tapndrag`.
-- a toggle to enable/disable tap-and-drag drag lock see :ref:`tapndrag`
+- a toggle to enable/disable tap-and-drag drag lock, see :ref:`tapndrag`
 - The default order is 1, 2, 3 finger tap mapping to left, right, middle click, respectively.
 This order can be changed to left, middle, right click, respectively.